jchapar/social_proof_section/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=9zBsdzdE4sM&t=793s) - I watched this video by Web Dev Simplified to review and practice working with grid.
+- [Youtube](https://www.youtube.com/watch?v=9zBsdzdE4sM&t=793s) - I watched this video by Web Dev Simplified to review and practice working with grid.
 It's a great resource for any new or experienced developer when a CSS Grid review is needed.

 ## Author